ifelsemaybe/calorie-macro-tracker/README.md

 ![image 4](/img/image_4.png)

 Tracking is the meat and potatoes of this app.
-It will first ask you for wether you want to input an Ingredient or a Meal.
+It will first ask you for whether you want to input an Ingredient or a Meal.

 - Tracking Ingredient